-On a larger scale, energy efficient LED luminaires and solar panels can be combined to produce sustainable lighting in public places and bring communities to life outside of daylight hours.
-These Community Light Centres (CLCs) allow healthcare services and businesses to operate after sunset as well as encouraging sports and other social activities.
+On a larger scale, energy-efficient LED luminaires and solar panels can be combined to produce sustainable lighting in public places and bring communities to life outside of daylight hours.
+Philips is in the process of installing 100 Community Light Centres (CLCs) across 12 countries in Africa, where some 500m people do not have access to light.

+These CLCs allow healthcare services and businesses to operate after sunset as well as encouraging sports and other social activities.